Máiría Cahill: Labour senator

 In February 2015, Cahill received a James Larkin Thirst for Justice award from the Irish Labour Party.
 In November 2015, she received a Special Recognition Award in The Irish Tatler's Woman of the Year Awards.
 Since becoming a public figure, Cahill has written as a political commentator for the Sunday Independent and Belfast Telegraph, both part of the Independent News & Media group.
+She also writes a fortnightly column for The Irish News and her bylines have appeared in The Sunday Times, The Spectator, and Fortnight magazine.

 In October 2015, Labour Party leader Joan Burton announced Cahill had joined the party and she, along with her deputy Alan Kelly, would put her forward as the party's nominee in a by-election to Seanad Éireann's Industrial and Commercial Panel.
 The by-election had been occasioned by the resignation of Senator Jimmy Harte due to illness.
 Cahill secured the party's nomination unopposed and won the election in November 2015 on the first count, with 122 first preferences out of 188 valid votes from Oireachtas members.

 Cahill was criticised by Senator David Norris for failing to satisfactorily answer questions on her links to dissident republican groups and for failing to take part in media debates with other candidates.

 In a March 2016 interview with Catherine Shanahan of the Irish Examiner, Kathleen Lynch, a former Labour Party TD and Minister of state, stated she had no idea as to why Cahill was chosen as the party's by-election candidate.

 Cahill did not contest the 2016 Seanad elections.